Kesh-web/Digitalocean-vm-tutorial/README.md

 - VPN Services
 - Game Servers

+\
-With that in mind the importance of setting up a secure VPS (virtual private server) is extremely crutial.
+With that in mind the importance of setting up a secure VPS (virtual private server) is extremely crucial.
 Imagine setting up a file storage with your sensitive information.
 Without proper security your data could be exposed.
 Another example is preventing unauthorized access by setting up SSH Keys (will be explained in section 1).

 **What is cloud-init?**\
 We will be using cloud-init to automate the configuration and setup of the Droplet.
 It is an open source tool used to automate configuration of cloud instances when they are first launched.
 It is supported across all major public cloud providers, provisioning systems for private cloud infrastructure, and bare-metal installations.